tanay123456789/tanay123456789/README.md

 Hey there 👋

-I’m Tanay, a Web developer and a Technical Writer.Sometimes I even contribute to open source projects.Currently I am a second year university student.
+I’m Tanay, a Web developer and a Technical Writer.Sometimes I even contribute to open source projects.Currently I am living in Lucknow and a second year university student.

 ## TECH STACK 💻